+'''

+(gdb) thread 2

+[Switching to process 35 thread 23]

+0x34e5 in sigpause ()

+'''

-(gdb) thread 2 [Switching to process 35 thread 23] 0x34e5 in sigpause () As with the '[New ...]' message, the form of the text after 'Switching to' depends on your system's conventions for identifying threads.
+As with the '[New ...]' message, the form of the text after 'Switching to' depends on your system's conventions for identifying threads.

-thread apply [threadno] [all] args
+thread apply [threadno] [all] command

-The thread apply command allows you to apply a command to one or more threads.
-Specify the numbers of the threads that you want affected with the command argument threadno. threadno is the internal GDB thread number, as shown in the first field of the 'info threads' display.
-To apply a command to all threads, use thread apply all args.
+The thread apply command allows you to apply the named command to one or more threads.
+Specify the numbers of the threads that you want affected with the command argument threadno.
+It can be a single thread number, one of the numbers shown in the first field of the 'info threads' display; or it could be a range of thread numbers, as in 2-4.
+To apply a command to all threads, type thread apply all command.